barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 The best real-world example is that of a missionary.
 A person who has the courage to stand in front of an ambivalent (even hostile) crowd and "create" common knowledge.
-True to their name, missionaries (of the ["Knowledge Game"][24] sort) are driven to influence people around them.
+True to their name, missionaries (of the ["Knowledge Game"][24] sort) are driven, by beliefs of for gain, to influence people around them.

-In the archetypical missionary-meets-Hollywood scenario:
+Let's consider the archetypical missionary-meets-Hollywood scenario:
 The tribe is not faring well.
 Animals are dying, prayers to the gods are not doing anything.
-But talking about the gods is taboo.
+But complaining about the gods is taboo.
 This is both private and public knowledge.
 Everyone is affected by the malaise and may be having doubts (private knowledge), everyone participates in the ineffective rituals (public knowledge).
 But it is only when the missionary stands in front of everyone and says “your animals are dying, because your gods are fake” that common knowledge is "created".
-Not because she said something really new.
+Not because the missionary said something "out of this world".
-It is because *everyone heard what everyone else also heard*; the crowd's Overton window is shaken, if not shifted.
+It is because *everyone heard what everyone else also heard*.
+The taboo has been broken and the tribe's Overton window (*we don't talk about or doubt the gods*) is shaken, if not shifted.

 The missionary is not always without danger.
 Ostracisation or persecution might be the result.